CSLewin/NeonSunset/NEON SUNET.md

 ## Armor

 Armor costs $100 per point.
 Armor reduces damage by 1 for every point of armor.
 There are two locations for wearing armor: Body and Head.
 Helmets are purchased separately from body armor.

-Wearing a helmet gives you -1d per 10 armor on all Perception checks.
+Wearing a helmet inflicts -1d per 10 head armor *after the first 5* on Perception checks.

-Your GRACE stat is reduced by 1 for every 10 points of armor worn.
+Your Grace is reduced by 1 for every 10 points of body armor worn *after the first 5*.

 Damage that penetrates armor reduces that armor's value by 1.
 Modern armor is made using self-repairing polymers and will restore itself to its original protective state after 24 hours without suffering ballistic shock.
 Armor that has self-repaired tends to display telltale tessellated scarring.